KAISOU0817/auto-translator/README.md

-# zh-ja-translator
+# auto-translator

-A minimal, powerful, and intelligent command-line translator between Chinese and Japanese, powered by Large Language Models (LLMs) such as OpenAI GPT or Qwen via OpenAI-compatible APIs.
+A minimal, powerful, and intelligent translator between English, Chinese and Japanese, powered by Large Language Models (LLMs) such as OpenAI GPT or Qwen via OpenAI-compatible APIs.

 ---

 ## 🌟 Why This Project?

-Most translation tools—Google Translate, DeepL, and even system-level translators—require you to manually select source and target languages.
-For people who switch frequently between only two languages (in this case, **Chinese** and **Japanese**), this is surprisingly inefficient.
+Conventional translation software and websites, while powerful, present a user experience flaw: they offer a vast selection of languages but require manual selection for every translation.
+This process is surprisingly inefficient for the average user.
+According to a UNESCO report, fewer than **3%** of the world's population speaks four or more languages, which means the vast majority of people operate within a small set of two or three.

+This data reflects my own experience as an international student in Japan, where I constantly switch between **Chinese, English, and Japanese**.
+My daily needs vary widely: translating my thoughts from Chinese to Japanese for assignments, looking up unfamiliar English words in Chinese while reading, or finding the original English source for a Japanese word written in Katakana.
+The repetitive, manual task of setting the source and target languages for each of these simple queries became a significant point of friction.

+To address this inefficiency, I developed this tool.
+It automatically detects the input language among the three and intelligently translates it into one of the other two, creating a seamless and efficient workflow for multilingual users like myself.

 ### ✨ Key Benefits:
 - **Smart Auto-Detection**: No need to specify the input language.
 Just paste your sentence in either Chinese or Japanese, and it gets translated to the other automatically.